Before You Hire a Spellcaster

 - You want another person’s free will overridden

-- You feel pressured, fearful, or desperate
+- You feel pressured, fearful, or desperate to “act right now”

 - You are being pushed into spellwork by someone else